-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 If you have a license installed, the license page indicates its status (for example, whether your license is currently valid) and displays the license details: the license owner, the license key, the license start date, the expiration date, and the deactivation date.
 Typically the expiration date is the same as the deactivation date, at which point the Admin Console is no longer accessible.
 If the license expires, your clusters and data are unaffected.